 Best Season

 Sete Cidades is one of the most popular tourist spots on the green island, and it attracts numerous visitors every year.
 So, in the summer, it can get a bit crowded.
-If you wish to rent a kayak, stand-up paddleboard, or bike, it is better to contact Futurismo beforehand.
+If you plan to rent a kayak, stand-up paddleboard, or bike, it is best to contact Futurismo in advance.

-However, summer is the best season to visit the lake, especially if you want to see the famous and wonderful Hydrangea season.
+However, summer is the best season to visit the lake, especially if you want to see the famous and fabulous Hydrangea season.
 In July and August, it is in full bloom!
-All the streets are filled with typically blue flowers.
-There is one particular street leading to Sete Cidades called the Hortensia Road due to its high, naturally blue walls.
+All the streets are filled with typical blue flowers.
+One street leading to Sete Cidades, called Hortensia Road, is known for its high, naturally blue walls.

 Best Time of the Day